lucaspoffo/renet/bevy_renet/README.md

 You can run the `simple` example with:

-* Server: `cargo run --features="serde transport" --example simple -- server`
+* Server: `cargo run --features="netcode" --example simple -- server`
-* Client: `cargo run --features="serde transport" --example simple -- client`
+* Client: `cargo run --features="netcode" --example simple -- client`

 If you want a more complex example you can checkout the [demo_bevy](https://github.com/lucaspoffo/renet/tree/master/demo_bevy) sample: